Search En menu en ClientConnect

 Post-COVID recovery and green transition: an ecosystem view

-This first publication, Post-COVID recovery and green transition: an ecosystem view provides new insights in investment conditions and global supply chains.
-It aims to assess the resilience of European value chains and industrial ecosystems to transitory and structural shocks, particularly during post-COVID recovery.
+The first publication with DG GROW, Post-COVID recovery and green transition: an ecosystem view provides new insights into investment conditions and global supply chains.
+It assesses the resilience of European value chains and industrial ecosystems to transitory and structural shocks, such as the COVID-19 crisis and the subsequent surge in demand during the recovery.

 About the report